wyklq/ai-gateway/README.md

 - `POST /v1/images/generations` - Generate images

+## Dynamic Model Routing
+Did you know you can implement sophisticated routing strategies for your LLM requests?
+Check out our [routing documentation](ROUTING.md) to learn how to use features like fallback routing, script-based routing, and latency-based routing to optimize your AI traffic!

 ## Clickhouse Integration
 The gateway supports OpenTelemetry tracing with ClickHouse as the storage backend.
 All traces are stored in the `langdb.traces` table.